 Signs You Need More From Your Sales Team

-On the other hand, if the marketing team is generating ample leads, but the sales representatives aren't using a defined and deliberate sales process to nurture those leads, then it's a clear sign that there is problem in the Sales department.
+On the other hand, if the marketing team is generating ample leads, but the sales representatives aren't using a defined and deliberate sales process to nurture those leads, then it's a clear sign that there is a problem in the Sales department.
 Modern selling requires effective lead nurturing from your sales team.

 - Your close ratios are low.